 2. Training Pants

 Has your toddler been dropping major hints that she wants to start potty training?
-If so, now is a good time to pick up toddler training pants to help her dress for potty training success!
+If so, now is a good time to toddler boy training pants or toddler girl training pants to help her dress for potty training success!

 Although potty training can be a daunting prospect, the right training pants can make the transition out of diapers so much easier.
 To get potty training off on the right foot, we recommend starting with waterproof training pants for the first few weeks before switching to all-cloth styles.Stock up on Training Pants for Your Toddler